ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 * Using the patient flag is one way to associate a file with a particular subject, in this case associating each file with a specified patient identifier.
 * `g3t add` varies from `git add`, as the `.dvc` file is what gets staged rather than the potentially large data file
-* Multiple files can be added as the same time using wildcards wrapped in quotes, for example `g3t add "*.csv"`.
+* Multiple files can be added at the same time by wrapping a wildcard string in quotes, for example, `g3t add "*.csv"`.
 * For more information on usage, such as adding entries for remote files or how to associate files with a sample, see [adding files](add-files.md)